 And for TBoM, the bowler hat elicits a brand and a visual impact understood by The Mr Men, Sonny Boy Williamson II, John Cleese, Patrick Macnee, Mr Ben, Charlie Chaplain and Rene Magritte.
 We’ve heard the band described as commuter anti-heroes.
 Something born out by their excellent video work.
 They are certainly proud to represent all things Croydon.
 But if you passed these chaps in the street, they’d be carrying a copy of Brecht in their briefcase rather than the latest ministerial leak.

 They’d also be headed for the nearest saloon bar for a pale ale, packet of cheese and onion and acoustic jam.
 TBoM teeter on the edge of insanity and harbour undertones of the troubled head-space that civil servants once hid behind their morning newspapers.
-Slam-doors are now a thing of the past, but no doubt the same angst prevails amongst push-button Southern Rail season-ticket holders bowed over social media screens.
-TBoM are the pinstriped anarchists, the Servile Row and Aquascrotum tailored punks that lurk in every carriage.
+Slam-door trains are now a thing of the past, but no doubt the same angst prevails amongst push-button Southern Rail season-ticket holders bowed over their social media screens.
+Either way, TBoM are the cuff-linked anarchists, the Servile Row and Aquascrotum tailored punks that lurk in every carriage.
 A fifth column of formal non-conformists.
 And we love them.

 Old man blues, I’ve got the old man blues